gem/oq-engine/doc/installing/slurm.md

 # Running the OpenQuake Engine on a SLURM cluster

-Most supercomputers support a scheduler called SLURM ( Simple Linux Utility for Resource Management).
+Most HPC clusters support a scheduler called SLURM ( Simple Linux Utility for Resource Management).
 The OpenQuake engine is able to interface with SLURM to make use of all the resources of the cluster.